-- (a) Any retail contract executed by the corporation pursuant to this chapter shall specify the reasons for which a contract may be canceled, suspended, revoked, or terminated by the corporation, which reasons shall include but not be limited to: - (1) Commission of a violation of this chapter, a regulation, or a policy or procedure of the corporation; - (2) Failure to accurately or timely account for lottery tickets, lottery games, revenues, or prizes as required by the corporation; - (3) Commission of any fraud, deceit, or misrepresentation; - (4) Insufficient sales; - (5) Conduct prejudicial to public confidence in the lottery; - (6) The retailer filing for or being placed in bankruptcy or receivership; - (7) Any material change as determined in the sole discretion of the corporation in any matter considered by the corporation in executing the contract with the retailer; or - (8) Failure to meet any of the objective criteria established by the corporation pursuant to this chapter. - (b) If, in the discretion of the chief executive officer or his designee cancellation, denial, revocation, suspension, or rejection of renewal of a lottery retailer contract is in the best interest of the lottery, the public welfare, or the State of Georgia, the chief executive officer or his designee may cancel, suspend, revoke, or terminate, after notice and a right to a hearing, any contract issued pursuant to this chapter.
-Such contract may, however, be temporarily suspended by the chief executive officer or his designee without prior notice pending any prosecution, hearing, or investigation, whether by a third party or by the chief executive officer.
-A contract may be suspended, revoked, or terminated by the chief executive officer or his designee for any one or more of the reasons enumerated in this Code section.
-Any hearing held shall be conducted by the chief executive officer or his designee.
-A party to the contract aggrieved by the decision of the chief executive officer or his designee may appeal the adverse decision to the board.
+(a) Any retail contract executed by the corporation pursuant to this chapter shall specify the reasons for which a contract may be canceled, suspended, revoked, or terminated by the corporation, which reasons shall include but not be limited to:

+(1) Commission of a violation of this chapter, a regulation, or a policy or procedure of the corporation;

+(2) Failure to accurately or timely account for lottery tickets, lottery games, revenues, or prizes as required by the corporation;

+(3) Commission of any fraud, deceit, or misrepresentation;

+(4) Insufficient sales;

+(5) Conduct prejudicial to public confidence in the lottery;

+(6) The retailer filing for or being placed in bankruptcy or receivership;

+(7) Any material change as determined in the sole discretion of the corporation in any matter considered by the corporation in executing the contract with the retailer; or

+(8) Failure to meet any of the objective criteria established by the corporation pursuant to this chapter.

+(b) If, in the discretion of the chief executive officer or his designee cancellation, denial, revocation, suspension, or rejection of renewal of a lottery retailer contract is in the best interest of the lottery, the public welfare, or the State of Georgia, the chief executive officer or his designee may cancel, suspend, revoke, or terminate, after notice and a right to a hearing, any contract issued pursuant to this chapter.
+Such contract may, however, be temporarily suspended by the chief executive officer or his designee without prior notice pending any prosecution, hearing, or investigation, whether by a third party or by the chief executive officer or his designee for any one or more of the reasons enumerated in this Code section.
+Any hearing held shall be conducted by the chief executive officer or his designee may appeal the adverse decision to the board.
 Such appeal shall be pursuant to the regulations, policies, and procedures set by the board and is not subject to Chapter 13 of this title, the "Georgia Administrative Procedure Act."

-§ 50-27-21.
-Preservation of lottery proceeds by retailers; accounting procedures; preference accorded proceeds of insolvent retailers fiduciary duty to preserve and account for lottery proceeds and lottery retailers shall be personally liable for all proceeds.
+50-27-21.
+Preservation of lottery proceeds by retailers; accounting procedures; preference accorded proceeds of insolvent retailers.

+(a) All proceeds from the sale of the lottery tickets or shares shall constitute a trust fund until paid to the corporation either directly or through the corporation's authorized collection representative.
+A lottery retailer and officers of a lottery retailer's business shall have a fiduciary duty to preserve and account for lottery proceeds and lottery retailers shall be personally liable for all proceeds.
 Proceeds shall include unsold instant tickets received by a lottery retailer and cash proceeds of the sale of any lottery products, net of allowable sales commissions and credit for lottery prizes sold to or paid to winners by lottery retailers.
 Sales proceeds and unused instant tickets shall be delivered to the corporation or its authorized collection representative upon demand.